mdyeates/daily-planner/README.md

 - Timeblocks are dynamically created for the standard work day, 9am to 5pm
 - Each timeblock is colour coded based on past (red), present (blue), and future (green)
 - The user can enter an appointment on each timeblock
-- When a user clicks the save button, the corresponding appointment is saved to localStorage, a save notification is displayed and an audio sfx is played
+- When a user clicks the save button, the corresponding appointment is saved to localStorage, a save notification is displayed and an audio confirmation alert is played
-- If a page is refreshed, the saved appointment is displayed in the timeblock
+- If a page is refreshed, the saved appointment is displayed in the relevant timeblock

 During this project I learned how to: